In this issue:

 One of the golden rules of investing is diversification, but that can be difficult to achieve when you are just starting out or have limited funds to tap into a world of opportunities.
 Which is why investors have been flocking to exchange-traded funds (ETFs) and listed investment companies (LICs).
 ETFs and LICs are like managed funds in that your money is pooled with other investors to create a large portfolio of assets which is professionally managed…Read more

-They are marketed as being the optimum lifestyle choice for recent retirees, often in ideal locations with all the facilities for a stress-free lifestyle.
+They are marketed as being the optimum lifestyle choice for recent retirees, often in ideal locations with all the facilities for a stress-Complimentary lifestyle.
 But with complex fee structures and inconsistent regulation, retirement village living should be approached with caution.
 Before becoming emotionally attached to the idea of living next to…Read more

 Driving towards a mega mansion and watching the house light up as the gates open.
 Clapping hands to dim the lights and turn up the music.
 Blinds opening automatically to reveal a stunning vista from the exclusive perspective of a minimalist holiday home / evil lair.
 If these scenes sound familiar, it’s because they’ve been TV and film tropes for years, used to illustrate a certain kind of conspicuous consumerism.
 But home automation has come a long way…Read more